 Additionally, you can branch out even further from that.
-For instance, you can analyze the difference in purchasing over time for any of these different dimensions in you data.
-You can include many time comparisons and time intelligence type techniques to the analysis as well.
+For instance, you can analyze the difference in purchasing over time for any of these different dimensions in your data.
+You can include many time comparisons and time intelligence type techniques in the analysis as well.

 So in this example, we look at things on an average basis.
 Instead of looking at every individual purchase, we want to see how the average purchases in our departments are going.
 I’ll show you how you can use a combination of techniques to actually work this out using Power BI.